+RELVAR®/BREO® ELLIPTA®

-RELVAR®/BREO® ELLIPTA® Important Safety Information (U.S.)
+Important Safety Information (U.S.)

-The following ISI is based on the Highlights section of the US Prescribing Information for Breo Ellipta Please consult the full Prescribing Information for all the labelled safety information for Breo Ellipta.
+The following ISI is based on the Highlights section of the US Prescribing information for Breo Ellipta Please consult the full Prescribing Information for all the labelled safety information for Breo Ellipta.

 Long-acting beta2-adrenergic agonists (LABA), such as vilanterol, increase the risk of asthma-related death.
 A placebo-controlled trial with another LABA (salmeterol) showed an increase in asthma-related deaths.
 This finding with salmeterol is considered a class effect of all LABA.
-Currently available data are inadequate to determine whether concurrent use of inhaled corticosteroids (ICS) or other long-term asthma control drugs mitigates the increase triks of asthma-related death from LABA.
-Available data from controlled clinical trials suggest that LABA increase the risk of asthma-related hospitalisation in paediatric and adolescent patients.
-When treating patients with asthma, only prescribe Breo Ellipta for patients not adequately controlled on a long-term asthma control medication, such as an ICS, or whose disease severity clearly warrants initiation of treatment with both an ICS and a LABA.
-Once asthma control medication, such as an ICS.
-Do not use Breo Ellipta for patients whose asthma is adequately controlled on a long-term asthma control medication, such as an ICS.
+Currently available data are inadequate to determine whether concurrent use of inhaled corticosteroids (ICS) or other long-term asthma control drugs mitigates the increase the risk of asthma-related death from LABA.
+Available data from controlled clinical trials suggest that LABA increase the risk of asthma-related hospitalisation in pacetiatric and adolescent patients.
+When treating patients with asthma, only prescribe Breo Ellipta for patients not adequately controlled on a long-term asthma control medication, such as an ICS, or whose disease severity clearly warrants initiation of treatment with both on ICS and a LABA.
+Once asthma control is achieved and maintained, assess the patient at regular intervals and shep down therapy (e.g., discontinue Breo Ellipta) if positive without loss of asthma control and maintain the patient on a long-term asthma control medication, such as an ICS.
+Do not use Breo Ellipta for patients whose asthma is adequately controlled on low-or medium-dose ICS.

-Breo Ellipta is contraindicated for primary treatment of status asthmaticus or other acute episodes of COPD or asthma where intensive measures are required and in patients with severe hypersensitivity to milk proteins or who have demonstrated hypersensitivity to either fluticasone furoate, vilanterol, or any of the excipients.
+Brea Ellipta is contraindicated for primary treatment of status asthmaticus or other acute episodes of COPD or asthma where intensive measures are required and in patients with severe hypersensitivity to milk proteins or who have demonstrated hypersensitivity to either fluticasone furcate, vilanteral, or any of the excipients.